-- appropriate provision is made for any pupil with SEND. - all staff are aware of the need to identify and provide for pupils with SEND. - pupils with SEND join in school activities alongside other pupils, so far as is reasonably practical and compatible with their needs and the efficient education of other pupils. - parents are notified if the school decides to make SEND provision for their child. - governors set up appropriate staffing and funding arrangements, and oversee the school's work for pupils with SEND. - governors are fully informed about SEND issues, so that they can play a major part in school self-review. - the school website contains an up-to-date SEND statement, which gives information about the implementation of the school's policy for pupils with special educational needs or disabilities. - governors are involved in the development and monitoring of the school's SEND policy, and the school as a whole is involved in its development. - the quality of SEND provision is regularly monitored.
+- Appropriate provision is made for any pupil with SEND. - All staff are aware of the need to identify and provide for pupils with SEND. - Pupils with SEND join in school activities alongside other pupils, so far as is reasonably practical and compatible with their needs and the efficient education of other pupils. - Parents are notified if the school decides to make SEND provision for their child. - Governors are fully informed about SEND issues, so that they can play a major part in school self-review. - The school website contains an up-to-date SEND statement, which gives information about the implementation of the school's policy for pupils with special educational needs or disabilities. - Governors are involved in the development and monitoring of the school's SEND policy, and the school as a whole is involved in its development.

+• The quality of SEND provision is regularly monitored.